Wait, Where Did All The Skin Positivity Go?

 ADVERTISEMENT

-Similarly, Skkn, Kim Kardashian’s skin-care brand, hasn’t posted a single image of someone with active acne to its Instagram grid since its conception last year.
-Two of the biggest voices in popular culture, and now skin care, and yet radio silence on dismantling the damaging archetype of perfect skin.
+Similarly, Skkn, Kim Kardashian’s skincare brand, hasn’t posted a single image of someone with active acne to its Instagram grid since its conception last year.
+Two of the biggest voices in popular culture, and now skincare, and yet radio silence on dismantling the damaging archetype of perfect skin.
 This simply isn’t representative of the wider population.
-“Skin is a living organ — it’s rare for it to be completely blemish-free at all times,” says Dr. Angela Tewari, consultant dermatologist at Get Harley.
+“Skin is a living organ — it’s rare for it to be completely blemish-free at all times,” says Dr Angela Tewari, consultant dermatologist.
 Unyielding feeds of people with flawless skin is just not reality.

-“Skin positivity has helped but it’s gotten to the stage where it’s been so commercialized,” says Alicia Lartey, a beauty influencer and aesthetician.
-“I don’t think it means anything anymore.
-Every brand can attach themselves to it and sell something, and I don’t think that’s what it started out as.
-Plus, when you see a lot of the imagery touting ‘skin positivity,’ it’s one person with one spot.”
-This retraction, a notable shift from the large-scale skin-positive campaigns, begs a bigger question: Are we choosing to go back to the beauty standards we tried, momentarily, to dismantle — and, if we are, at what cost?

 The price of forgetting

 This hyper-attention to our skin, fed by the pressure of achieving a clear, smooth complexion, can create observable stress on our emotions and mental health.
-Spurred on by a lack of representation, it can, as Gray put it, make you feel as if you’re the only person in the world dealing with acne or other skin conditions.
-“I increasingly see patients who seek treatment for small ‘flaws’ in their skin in the quest for perfect skin,” says Dr. Mia Jing Gao, consultant dermatologist at the Cadogan Clinic.
+Spurred on by a lack of representation, it can, as Maia put it, make you feel as if you’re the only person in the world dealing with acne or other skin conditions.
+“I increasingly see patients who seek treatment for small ‘flaws’ in their skin in the quest for perfect skin,” says Dr Mia Jing Gao, consultant dermatologist.
 “In an image-focused culture, it is difficult not to feel that pressure, especially if your job is client-facing.”

 Advertisement